A beginner’s guide to Hibernate flush operation order

 Knowing the flush operation order is very important when using JPA and Hibernate.
 Because Hibernate executes the SQL statements in a strict order, JDBC batching can be applied automatically.

-the Persistence Context manually, think twice.
+If you think you need to flush the Persistence Context manually, think twice.
 You might have a remove-then-insert use case which is better handled by a single entity update instead.